Project TomTom Digital Cockpit

 User Research

-In order to ensure our design decisions were grounded in real user needs, we collaborated directly with our research team to understand the needs of a breadth of users, including everyday drivers, and commercial fleet operators.
-The sessions with each group of users first provided context-specific pain points and expectations.
-Specifically, we found that electric vehicle drivers wanted real-time range prediction, and charger availability, while long-haul truckers wanted ability to also plan routes including rest stops, and cargo monitoring.
+UX needs vary greatly by vehicle type.
+In order to ensure our design decisions were grounded in real user needs, we collaborated with our research team to understand the needs of drivers, which provided context-specific pain points and expectations from them.
+For example, we found that electric vehicle drivers have anxiety of battery and charger availability, while long-haul truckers wanted ability to plan routes including rest stops, and cargo monitoring.

 Scenario design